ZoltePudeleczko/SteamGifts-Bot-Enhanced/README.md

 ## What's next?

-Please leave your feedback and bugs in [`Issues`](https://github.com/ZoltePudeleczko/SteamGifts-Bot-Enhanced/issues) page.
+Please leave your feedback and report bugs on the [`Issues page`](https://github.com/ZoltePudeleczko/SteamGifts-Bot-Enhanced/issues).

 ## Original version

-Original version developed by [stilManiac](https://github.com/stilManiac) can be found [here](https://github.com/stilManiac/steamgifts-bot).
+The original version, developed by [stilManiac](https://github.com/stilManiac), can be found [here](https://github.com/stilManiac/steamgifts-bot).
 Thanks for the great work!